 Maximiliano obtained his Law degree from Universidad Nacional de Mar del Plata (1997) and his Master of Laws (LL.M.) from the London School of Economics (2000).
 He worked as a foreign associate at Gómez Acebo & Pombo (Barcelona, Spain, 2003).
 Prior to joining Beccar Varela, Maximiliano worked as a legal clerk for a Federal Court.
 He obtained extensive experience in litigation, which he still puts into practice working with the firm’s Litigation Department, assisting clients in complex judicial cases, class actions and corporate investigation.

-Maximiliano is a member of the Colegio Público de Abogados de la Capital Federal (Buenos Aires Bar Association), the secretary of the Comité de Abogados de Bancos de la República Argentina, a vocal of the executive committee of AmCham’s Business Ethics & Transparency Institute, and president of the Compliance Committee of the Colegio de Abogados de la Ciudad de Buenos Aires.
-He is a member of the International Bar Association (IBA); Conference Quality Officer of its Anticorruption Committee, as well as the Argentine contributor for its Anti-Money Laundering Forum.
+Maximiliano is a member of the Colegio Público de Abogados de la Capital Federal (Buenos Aires Bar Association), the president of the Comité de Abogados de Bancos de la República Argentina, a vocal of the executive committee of AmCham’s Business Ethics & Transparency Institute, and president of the Compliance Committee of the Colegio de Abogados de la Ciudad de Buenos Aires.
+He is a member of the International Bar Association (IBA); Vice Chair of its Anticorruption Committee, as well as the Argentine contributor for its Anti-Money Laundering Forum.
 He is also an honorary member of the International Association of Young Lawyers.
 He has participated as a speaker in many conferences and written articles on anti-corruption, commercial fraud, anti-money laundering, asset tracing and recovery.
 Maximiliano was invited by the OECD to participate, as a private practitioner, in the evaluation of Argentina on the OECD Convention on Foreign Bribery (Buenos Aires, 2014).

 He has been recognized by Chambers Latin America, Chambers Global, The Legal 500, Who’s Who Legal, Latin Lawyer 250, LACCA Approved, LACCA Thought Leaders, IFLR 1000 and GIR 100.

-He speaks Spanish and English.
+He speaks Spanish, French and English.